Industrial Composition of Syndicated Loans and Banks’ Climate Commitments

 2024-23 | July 31, 2024

-In the past two decades, a number of banks joined global initiatives aimed to mitigate climate change by “greening” their asset portfolios.
-We study whether banks that made such commitments have a different emission exposure of their portfolios of syndicated loans than banks that did not.
+In the past two decades, a number of banks joined global initiatives aimed at mitigating climate change by “greening” their asset portfolios.
+We study whether banks that made such commitments have altered the emission exposure of their portfolios of syndicated loans.
 We rely on loan-level information with global coverage combined with country-industry information on emissions.
-We find that all banks have reduced their loan-emission exposures over the last 8 years.
-However, we do not find differences between banks that did and those that did not signal their sustainability goals, with the exception of early signers of Principles of Responsible Investments (PRI), who already had lower exposure to emissions through their syndicated lending.
-In addition, banks that signed PRI shortened the maturity of the loans extended to highly-emitting industries but only temporarily.
-Thus, we conclude that banks reduced their exposure to climate transition risks on average, but voluntary climate commitments did not contribute to syndicated loan reallocation away from highly-emitting sectors.
+We find that all banks have reduced the emission exposures of their syndicated loan portfolios over the last decade.
+However, we do not find differences between banks that did and those that did not signal their sustainability goals.
+We do find that banks that signed Principles of Responsible Investment (PRI) shortened the maturity of the loans extended to borrowers in higher-emitting industries, but only temporarily.
+Thus, we conclude that banks reduced their lending to highly-emitting sectors on average but voluntary climate commitments did not contribute to syndicated loan reallocation away from those sectors.

 Suggested citation:

-Hale, Galina, Brigid Meisenbacher, and Fernanda Nechio.
-2024.
+Hale, Galina, Brigid Meisenbacher, Rami Najjar and Fernanda Nechio.
+2025.
 “Industrial Composition of Syndicated Loans and Banks’ Climate Commitments.”
 Federal Reserve Bank of San Francisco Working Paper 2024-23. https://doi.org/10.24148/wp2024-23

 About the Authors

-Brigid Meisenbacher is a research associate in the Economic Research Department of the Federal Reserve Bank of San Francisco.
+Brigid Meisenbacher is a former research associate in the Economic Research Department of the Federal Reserve Bank of San Francisco.

 Fernanda Nechio is a vice president in the Economic Research Department of the Federal Reserve Bank of San Francisco.
 Learn more about Fernanda Nechio